lightly-ai/lightly/README.md

 We strongly recommend that you install Lightly in a dedicated virtualenv, to avoid conflicting with your system packages.

-If you only want to install the API client without torch and torchvision dependencies follow the docs on [how to install the Lightly Python Client](https://docs.lightly.ai/docs/install-lightly#install-the-lightly-python-client).

 ### Lightly in Action